-- be independently researched and written by the student - be presented in the form of a piece of extended writing of between 3000 and 3500 words in length - draw upon the student's investigation of sources (both primary and secondary) which relate to the development or issue chosen and the differing interpretations that have been placed on this - place the issue to be investigated within a context of approximately 100 years - be an issue which does not duplicate the content of Components 1 and 2.
+- be independently researched and written by the student - be presented in the form of a piece of extended writing of between 3,500 and 4,500 words in length (must not be longer but could be shorter; it is quality not quantity that counts!)

+draw upon the student's investigation of sources (both primary and secondary) which relate to the development or issue chosen and the differing interpretations that have been placed on this

+- place the issue to be investigated within a context of approximately 100 years - be an issue which does not duplicate the content of Components 1 and 2.